johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 )
 ```

-## Catching Leaks: An Automated Check
+## Automated Check to Catch Leaks

-Because these bypasses are easy to miss, I run an automated check in my test suite.
-Two approaches work: validate the generated SQL with regex, or introspect Django's query AST.
-The SQL regex approach is simpler but database-specific; the introspection approach walks `query.alias_map` and the WHERE tree and is database-agnostic but more complex.
-Below is the SQL regex implementation in a single file:
+These bypasses are easy to miss so I wrote an automated check that hooks into query execution and asserts that any query accessing the `StoreProduct` table also includes a corresponding `active` filter.

 ```python
 import re